-- 41. Determined list of reference NIS is only applicable to the MSFD GES secondary criteria under D2.
+- 43. Determined list of reference NIS is only applicable to the MSFD GES secondary criteria under D2.
 Secondary criterion D2C2 is focused on relevant invasive alien species (IAS); those IAS of Union concern listed in accordance with Regulation (EU) No 1143/2014, and species which are relevant for use under criterion D2C3.
-Based on the European Commission's update of March 2019, the Union's list includes 23 plant species and 26 animal species, but they are mostly inhabited in terrestrial and freshwater habitats.
+Based on the European Commission's update that entered into force on of 15 August March 2019, the Union's list includes altogether 66 species (3623 plant species and 3026 animal species), but they are mostly inhabited in terrestrial and freshwater habitats.
+The low representativity of marine species in the list underestimate seriousness of this threat to the marine environment.
 D2C3 includes species groups and broad habitat types that are at risk from non-indigenous species, selected from those used for Descriptors 1 and 6.
-Member States should establish both lists through regional or sub regional cooperation. - 42.
+Member States should establish both lists through regional or sub regional cooperation. - 44.
 In the scope of IMAP/2017 MED QSR, the reference lists related to CI6 considers data from the Marine Mediterranean Invasive Alien Species database (MAMIAS) developed by SPA/RAC.
 Each Contracting Party is required to develop the list of Invasive Alien Species (IAS) to be monitored within its national monitoring programme during the initial phase of the IMAP and will start collecting data regarding these species.
-To this end, SPA/RAC developed Guidance on developing IAS national lists and a regional and or sub regional reference.
+To this end, SPA/RAC developed Guidance on developing IAS national lists and a regional and or sub regional reference6.